 You should avoid sweepstakes that have no rules whatsoever -- they are clearly more interested in getting your information than in running a fair contest.

 3. Does the Giveaway Follow Sweepstakes Laws?

-Some signs that a sweepstakes site is not legitimate are requiring proof of purchase without an alternate entry method, charging an entry fee, and promising you better chances to win if you make a purchase.
+Some signs that a sweepstakes site is a scam include: requiring proof of purchase without an alternate entry method, charging an entry fee, and promising you better chances to win if you make a purchase.

 4. Does the Sweepstakes Ask for Reasonable Information?